nobody-famous/alive/README.md

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added:

--   `error`: Mark code that is after a mismatched paren or quote
 -   `parenthesis`: Color to use for parenthesis
 -   `symbol`: Color to use for symbols